ida-mdc/registration-workshop/content/_index.md

 ![](img/transformations.png)

 {{< notes >}}

-The transformation matrix can also be used to warp other channels or annotation data such as segmentation.
+The type of transformation should be chosen based on the expected deformations in the images.
 It's common to apply a more rough transformation first (e.g. affine), followed by an elastic transformation to correct for local deformations (e.g. TPS).

+The transformation matrix can also be used to warp other channels or annotation data such as segmentation labels.

+Rigid transformation requires 2 points, affine 3 points, perspective 4 points, ideally for local deformations require more.
 {{</ notes >}}

 ---